Category Archives: British Royals

 Henry VIII’s will named 16 executors who were to act as King Edward VI’s Council until he reached the age of 18.
 The king’s uncle Edward Seymour, 1st Duke of Somerset became Lord Protector of the Realm and Governor of the King’s Person.
 In 1550, John Dudley, 1st Duke of Northumberland became Lord President of the Council, the council being the Privy Council.
 In 1552, after the execution of Edward Seymour, Duke of Somerset, Northumberland decided to take power and rule as primus inter pares, a Latin phrase describing the most senior person of a group sharing the same rank or office.

 Jane Grey was born in 1536 or 1537, the daughter of Henry Grey, 1st Duke of Suffolk and Lady Frances Brandon.
 Lady Frances was the daughter of King Henry VIII’s younger sister Mary Tudor and Charles Brandon, 1st Duke of Suffolk.
 Frances was the elder of her parents’ two surviving children.
-Two sons died in childhood, so the only surviving children were Frances and her younger sister Eleanor who had died in 1547.
+Two sons died in childhood, so the only surviving children were Frances and her younger sister Eleanor who died in 1547.
 Frances and her husband had three surviving daughters.
 Jane was the eldest, followed by two sisters:

 Lady Catherine Grey with her elder son; Credit – Wikipedia